celestiaorg/celestia-app/docs/architecture/adr-016-social-upgrades.md

 ## Context

 Standard cosmos-sdk based chains are sovereign and have the ability to hardfork, but the current implementation makes heavy use of onchain token voting.
 After a proposal is submitted and crosses some threshold of agreement, the halt height is set in the state machine for all nodes.
 While it's possible for the validators to modify the binaries used arbitrarily, this sets a social contract both on and off chain to abide by the results of token voting.
-Rough social consensus similar to that of Bitcoin and Ethereum, and not token voting, is a core component of Celestia governance.
-This is why we are pursuing mechanisms that embody those values.
+While the degree to which using token voting enshrines the influence of large token holders over that of node operators is debatable, rough social consensus similar to that of Bitcoin and Ethereum, is a core component of Celestia governance.
+Therefore, this document is exploring some options that attempt to preserve the influence of node operators.

-The most pertinent issue at the moment is that we are launching mainnet soon, and don't have a fully functional upgrade mechanism that empowers social consensus in place.
-We need to first decide how to remove token voting in a way that supports our future efforts to change the upgrade mechanism.
+The most pertinent issue at the moment is determining if it is safe to remove the standard token voting mechanisms from the cosmos-sdk.
+Celestia mainnet is quickly approaching, and there is no fully functional alternative upgrade mechanism in place.
+We need to first decide if it is safe to remove token voting, and then detail how we would do that.
 The latter discussion on how to actually implement upgrades that fit all of our desired properties is out of scope for this ADR, and will be discussed separately in [ADR018](https://github.com/celestiaorg/celestia-app/pull/1562).
-To summarize that document, we will pursuing rolling upgrades that incorporate a TBD signalling mechanism.
+To summarize that document, we will be pursuing rolling upgrades that incorporate a TBD signalling mechanism.

+Upgrades that did not use the current cosmos-sdk mechanism have occurred in the past, even without a signalling mechanism.

 ## Alternative Approaches